 By signing the participant info form, you acknowledge that you (and your child, if applicable) have read and agree to abide by our Code of Conduct.
-You further give permission for you/your child to be transported in vehicles for mission trip activities and to receive professional healthcare if necessary.
+You further permit you/your child to be transported in vehicles for mission trip activities and to receive professional healthcare if necessary.

-By signing the participant info form, you also hereby authorize GMT to use or disclose you or your child’s protected health information for the purposes of treatment, payment, health care operations or any other disclosures as allowed by law in connection with any accident, medical incident or claim made.
+By signing the participant info form, you also hereby authorize GMT to use or disclose you or your child’s protected health information for the purposes of treatment, payment, health care operations, or any other disclosures as allowed by law in connection with an accident, medical incident, or claim made.
 (Please note: as a participant, you are responsible for your own health insurance needs and are advised to bring your personal health insurance information with you on your trip.)

 Photographs and/or video and sound recordings of yourself or your child may be made during the trip.
 You authorize the use of such material by GMT and our partner organizations for its purposes.

-The laws of the State of Colorado will govern any dispute rising out of the trip.
+The laws of the State of Colorado will govern any dispute arising out of the trip.
 We are grateful for you/your child’s willingness to minister together with us.

 - GMT staff will process any illegal activity or sexual misconduct situation with input from GMT leadership and the local authorities.

 - GMT staff is the final authority on any trip disciplinary actions, he/she is instructed to immediately remove participants who pose a danger or threat to others, who participate in illegal activity, or who create significant distractions or disruptions to the other participants or staff

 - First-time minor offenses against the Code of Conduct will be brought to the attention of the youth leader (or contact person).
 It will be up to the youth leader to devise actions, if any, to notify leadership.

 - Second-time minor offenses will be processed by the youth leader and GMT staff.
 GMT staff will have final authority on actions to be taken.
 If a participant is removed from the trip, the youth leader will be responsible to carry out the details.